bak/keyboard_battle/README.md

 KeyboardBattle is a simple program that compares the performance of keyboard layouts according to two metrics, reach effort (travel from the home row being increasingly effortful) and alternation effort (typing consecutive keys with a single hand being more effortful).
 For both, a lower value means less effort.

-The program comes with the QWERTY and Dvorak layouts.
+The program comes with the QWERTY, Dvorak, and Colemak layouts.
 The format for a keyboard layout description file can be discerned from lib/keyboards/*.txt.

 # Usage